melaniebrgr/learning-computer-science/04-rust/02-vectors-iterators.md

 There are two ways to reference a value stored in a vector: via indexing (`[0]`) or using the `.get(0)` method.
 The `.get` method returns an option.
-(There are [many useful methods](https://doc.rust-lang.org/stable/std/vec/struct.Vec.html) on an Vector) Access via index when you want the program to panic for an out-of-bounds request.
+Access via index when you want the program to panic for an out-of-bounds request.
 Access via get when you want to provide user friendly feedback for an out-of-bounds request.